cesaro/dpu-cav18-exp/doc/4-section-6.2.md

 $ make sec6.2-gen-csv
 ```

 at the root of the repository.
+This will take ~6 min to finish.

 This calls the script `scripts/run-sec6.2-gen-csv.sh`, which generates logs and
 CSV files in the folder `sec6.2-fig3-trees/logs/`.
 We provide a copy of